 - No Smell: Because it’s a sandal, I don’t have to worry about sweaty feet.

 - Super Comfortable: Once they wear in and mold to the shape of your foot, it really does feel like you’re barefoot.

 While I really love these sandals, nothing is perfect.
 Here are some of the issues I’ve found with them.

 - Straps Break: About every 3-4 months a leather strap will break in the knot area under my big toe.
 But this happens with Tarahumara huaraches too.
 All you need to do is tie a new knot, pull everything tight again, and you’re good to go.

 - Cold Weather: Because it’s a sandal, it doesn’t keep my feet warm in colder weather.
 Which means I carry a pair of shoes with me too.
 Not that big a deal.
 I usually want shoes with me for nights on the town or serious hiking trips anyway.

 If you’re looking for a comfortable barefoot sandal to provide minimalist protection for your feet while running, walking, or on easy hikes, a pair of Lunas is the way to go.
 Highly recommended. ★

 *This post contains affiliate links.
-Meaning that if you click them & buy something, I’ll earn a small commission which helps me keep this blog running.
 However I would never endorse a product or service I didn’t actually use & believe in.
-Reader trust is much more important to me.
+Reader trust is much more important.
 Learn More..